skeema/skeema/doc/options.md

 * Altering a table to modify an existing column in a way that potentially causes data loss, length truncation, or reduction in precision
 * Altering a table to modify the character set of an existing column
 * Altering a table to change its storage engine
+* Dropping a stored procedure or function (even if just to [re-create it with a modified definition](requirements.md#edge-cases-for-routines))

 If [allow-unsafe](#allow-unsafe) is set to true, these operations are fully permitted, for all tables.
 It is not recommended to enable this setting in an option file, especially in the production environment.
 It is safer to require users to supply it manually on the command-line on an as-needed basis, to serve as a confirmation step for unsafe operations.